How much alcohol is safe to drink?

 Alcohol affects everyone.

 How much you drink is your choice, but you should know that drinking is never free of risk.
 The less you drink, the lower your risk of harm from alcohol.

 To understand the risks, read about the effects of alcohol.

 Guidelines to reduce your risk

 To reduce your risk when you drink alcohol, follow the Australian guidelines to reduce health risks from drinking alcohol.
 These guidelines are based on scientific research and evidence.

 These guidelines have been recently reviewed by the National Health and Medical Research Council.
-The proposed new draft guidelines state:
+The new guidelines state:

 If you’re a healthy adult:

 - To reduce the risk of harm from alcohol-related disease or injury, healthy men and women should drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.

 The less you choose to drink, the lower your risk of harm from alcohol.
 For some people, not drinking at all is the safest option.

 A standard drink contains 10 g of pure alcohol.
 Many drinks have more than 1 standard drink in them.
 Check the label on your bottle or container, or refer to the Standard Drinks Guide, to see how many standard drinks are in it.